hub-shale/hub-shale/README.md

 <img align="center" src="Bren-LeafArtOnly-FullColor-RGB-flat.png" width="192" >

 -🏝 I’m currently working on my Masters in Environmental Data Science at the University of California Santa Barbara's Bren School of Environmental Science & Management! 🌊
-- 🧠 I’m currently learning python.
+- 🧠 I’m currently learning python, and looking to learn more about data ontology.
 - 📚 When I'm not working in R, find me as a TA in the Art History department.
 - 🍰 I'd rather be ... climbing, camping, in the mountains, on the beach, playing frisbee or eating cake!